Refactor code to:

 To rename a C++ symbol in a project, place the cursor on it and select Tools > C++ > Rename Symbol Under Cursor or press Ctrl+Shift+R. Use the keyboard shortcut to rename Python symbols.
 To rename a QML type in a project, select Tools > QML/JS > Rename Symbol Under Cursor or press Ctrl+Shift+R.

-The Search Results pane shows the location and number of instances of the symbol in the current project.
+Search Results shows the location and number of instances of the symbol in the current project.

 To replace all selected instances, enter the name of the new symbol in the Replace with text box, and select Replace.
 To omit an instance, deselect the check box next to the instance.

-Note: This action replaces all selected instances of the symbol in all files listed in the Search Results pane.
+Note: This action replaces all selected instances of the symbol in all files listed in Search Results.
 You cannot undo this action.

 If the symbol is a class, select the Rename files check box to also change the filenames that match the class name.

-Note: Renaming local symbols does not open the Search Results pane.
+Note: Renaming local symbols does not open Search Results.
 The instances of the symbol are highlighted in code and you can edit the symbol.
 All instances of the local symbol are changed as you type.

 To apply a change to several places simultaneously, press and hold Alt, and click to place cursors in several places.
 Any changes you make are applied simultaneously at all the cursor positions.